 Additional Website Optimization Pointers To Improve Your Blog

 OK, long-form content isn’t everything.
 But it matters.

-Here are a few pointers that can serve as your actionable checklist in improving your blog and boost your website in Google search.
+Here are a few website optimization pointers that can serve as your actionable checklist in improving your blog and boost your website in Google search.

 1. Look and Feel